Why an MSc in Innovation Management and Entrepreneurship over an MBA?

 In contrast the MBA, the former Queen of Business Education is losing its shine.
 As John Byrne writing for Forbes in August 2019 says “…for the second consecutive year, even the highest-ranked business schools in the U.S. are beginning to report significant declines in M.B.A. applications and the worse is yet to come…”.
 He attributes it to, among other things, the value that the applicants see in specialised master's programmes.

-I am sure you will see the immense value that the University of Portsmouth specialised master's programme in Innovation Management and Entrepreneurship offers and I welcome you to be a part of this exciting and challenging journey:
+I am sure you will see the immense value that the University of Portsmouth specialised master's programme in Innovation Management and Entrepreneurship offers and I welcome you to be a part of this exciting and challenging journey.

 Dr Vijay Vyas, Course Leader